10 Silent Symptoms of Anemia You Shouldn’t Ignore

 So what do you do if you’re anemic?

-If you’re experiencing some of these symptoms of anemia and think that you might be anemic, it’s important to consult a doctor for an evaluation to discern exactly which type of anemia you have, and what you should do to cure it.
+If you’re experiencing some of these anemia symptoms and think that you might be anemic, it’s important to consult a doctor for an evaluation to discern exactly which type of anemia you have, and what you should do to cure it.
 Dr. Artz warns against purchasing any over-the-counter anemia combatant, because there is not a catch-all cure for all forms of anemia.
 The key is understanding the cause and the deficiency, so you can work with your doctor or a dietitian to remedy your diet.

-Next, learn about the silent signs you might have diabetes.
+Now that you know the anemia symptoms to watch out for, learn about the silent signs you might have diabetes.